lukehorvat/babby-example/README.md

 # babby-example

-A proof-of-concept example that demonstrates the use of __advanced__ Babel plugins.
+A proof-of-concept example that demonstrates use of [Babby](https://github.com/lukehorvat/babby) to enable __advanced__ Babel plugins.

 To set up, execute the following commands: